sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 ```
 You should see your username.

-If you are not logged in to OpenShift properly, use the following:
+If you are not logged in to OpenShift, use the following to log in:

 ```
 oc login -u YOUR_USERNAME https://master.openshift.example.com/
 <enter your password>
 ```
-(Your instructor, if available, will provide you with the OpenShift URL.).
+(Your instructor will provide you with the OpenShift URL.).

+# Create a project

 First of all, before you can do anything with OpenShift, you need to create a project.
 A project is a place in OpenShift where you can work and launch your containers without disturbing other